L. HUDSON, SEEDSMAN,

 'AFRICAN SUMAC', 'MOSILABELE' (Ngwaketse name).
 Graceful weeping tree to 25 feet, with dark green, narrow, trifoliate, willow-like 5" leaves.
 Small yellow or red berry-like fruits on female trees.
 Nice dark red bark.
 Hardy to probably 10°F, it stands heat and drought well; good in the desert.
 Used in tanning.
 A very attractive tree.

 GROSSULARIACEAE.
 Temperate region shrubs grown for their edible fruits or beautiful bloom.
 Good wildlife food and habitat.
 Sow in fall or give 3 - 4 months cold treatment, with several cycles of warm and cold may help.
 Seed long lived, giving high germination for 13 - 17 years of room-temperature storage.

 'RED FLOWERED CURRANT'.
 Red flowers in clusters followed by bluish black edible fruits.
 To 12 feet.
 B.C. to California.
 Zone 6.
-Give 3 - 4 months cold to germinate in 60 days.
+Give 3 - 4 months cold to germinate in 8 weeks or so.

 EUPHORBIACEAE.
 A single species.

 'CASTOR BEAN', 'PALMA CHRISTI'.
 Tropical tree to 30 - 40 feet, grown as an annual to 3 - 15 feet in cold winter areas for the bold foliage.
 Huge palm-like lobed leaves to 1 - 3 feet wide, and 1 - 2 foot long clusters of flowers followed by attractive spiny pods.
 Good for a quick screen or tropical effect in the border.
 Any soil but doesn't like wet feet.
 Thrives in full sun, heat and moisture.
 In Zones 8 - 10 it is perennial and becomes tree-like.